andrewcbancroft/datadaylife-blog/_posts/2018-01-09-predictive-analytics-vs-machine-learning-whats-the-difference.md

 But before you bother with *data*, you typically have **questions** in mind.

 You're curious about the world, your industry, your process.
-You make observations and you wonder if doing [something] will impact or *change* [something else] that would lead to [some goal].
+You make observations and you wonder if doing [something] will impact or *change* [something else] in a way that would lead to [some goal].

 In order to satisfy your curiosity, you collect [data](https://www.dataday.life/what-is-data-like-im-five/) in the form of [quantitative](https://www.dataday.life/what-is-data-like-im-five/#quantitative-numerical) and [qualitative](https://www.dataday.life/what-is-data-like-im-five/#qualitative-categorical) measurements.

 The data fuels the possibility for analysis, so that hopefully, you walk away with a more complete picture than you had before (ie, you have answers).

-## Kinds of Data Analysis
+## Types of Data Analysis
 There are at least six kinds of analysis that can be performed on a data set:

 1. Descriptive Analysis